Political positions of Ronald Reagan: Gun control

 During the Bill Clinton administration, Reagan publicly endorsed the Brady bill and the Federal Assault Weapons Ban of 1994.

+No-fault divorce

+California was the first U.S. state to enact a no-fault divorce law.
+The law was signed by Reagan and came into effect in 1970.

 Civil rights

 Women

 While running for President, Reagan pledged that if given the chance, he would appoint a woman to the U.S. Supreme Court.
 In 1981, he appointed Sandra Day O'Connor as the first female justice of the Supreme Court.
 As President, Reagan opposed the Equal Rights Amendment (ERA) because he thought that women were already protected by the 14th Amendment, although he had supported the amendment and offered to help women's groups achieve its ratification while serving as Governor of California.
 Reagan pulled his support for the ERA shortly before announcing his 1976 candidacy for President.
 The 1976 Republican National Convention renewed the party's support for the amendment, but in 1980 the party qualified its 40-year support for ERA.
 Despite opposing the ERA, Reagan did not actively work against the amendment, which his daughter Maureen (who advised her father on various issues including women's rights) and most prominent Republicans supported.

 Reagan established a "Fifty States Project" and councils and commissions on women designed to find existing statutes at the federal and state levels and eradicate them, the latter through a liaison with the various state governors.
 Elizabeth Dole, a Republican feminist and former Federal Trade Commissioner and advisor to Presidents Lyndon B. Johnson, Richard Nixon and Gerald Ford (who would go on to become Reagan's Transportation Secretary) headed up his women's rights project.